dotnet/sign/docs/signing-tool-spec.md

 **Non-Goals**

 - Strong Name signing won't be in v1; guidance is to use an snk not based on a cert.
 If easy, perhaps can revisit.
-- Support for Microsoft internal builds and signing services.
 - Containers, including Notary v2 support.
 - Extensibility. v1 will support different signing providers.
 - Support Authenticode on platforms other than Windows x64.
 Future work will be required to support ARM64 and non-Windows hosts.
 Support for certain file types may be limited due to platform support.